 Dates & Locations

 There are usually two TRANSITS I courses per year, one in spring and one in autumn.
 The course lasts two and a half days and involves 25-30 participants.
 You can read more about TRANSITS I experience from participants’ perspective in this blog post.
-Due to the global pandemic, the face to face events in 2020 had to be cancelled.
-An “online TRANSITS” will be run from 22nd – 25th February 2021.
+Due to the global pandemic, the face to face events are temporarily cancelled.
+We will monitor the situation and make further announcements in the right time.
 For other inquiries, please contact firstname.lastname@example.org.

 TRANSITS I licensed courses are also periodically organised by third parties.